 by Bob Stepno

 The reporter-detective and real-life-reporters categories overlap with the adventure film genre.
-See sub-menus for particular series as those pages develop, first as password-protected class discussion pages, then as edited essay-pages.
+See the sub-menus for particular series as those pages develop, first as password-protected class discussion pages, then as edited essay-pages.

 If I haven’t given you a password for a character page, see individual blog postings and the “Categories” list toward the bottom of the right column.